aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

     As good practice, you should try to keep the steps as short as possible in term of execution time.
     The reason is that the daemon can be stopped and restarted only between execution steps and not if a step is in the middle of a long execution.

-Finally, as an optional exercise if you have time, you can jump to :ref:`this appendix<convpressure>`, which shows how to introduce more complex logic into your work chains (if conditionals, while loops etc.).
+Finally, as an optional exercise if you have time, you can jump to :ref:`this appendix<2019_xmn_convpressure>`, which shows how to introduce more complex logic into your work chains (if conditionals, while loops etc.).
 The exercise will show how to realize a convergence loop to obtain the minimum-volume structure in a EOS using the Newton's algorithm.

 .. note::